 The Aviation practice group is supported by our broad team of practitioners in other related areas including banking, corporate and commercial law, tax, labour relations and pensions, environment and litigation.

 Our practice offers considerable strength in the key markets of Toronto and Montréal.
-Calgary partner Kenton Rein and Montréal partner Sterling Dietze have extensive experience advising in matters respecting financing and other issues relating to aircraft and aviation equipment.
+Montréal partner Sterling Dietze has extensive experience advising in matters respecting financing and other issues relating to aircraft and aviation equipment.

 Members of the group, and in particular Pierre-Paul Daunais, have been representing Bombardier Inc., aerospace division, in a number of litigation matters involving a wide variety of issues such as product liability (investigating as to the nature and cause of technical issues), contractual disputes resolution, conformity of the aircraft to contractual specifications and applicable Canadian and foreign regulations, manufacturing and delivery process, application of industry standards, application of foreign law to domestic contractual disputes and conduct of depositions in various jurisdictions.
 The involvement of the members of the group in these litigation matters has provided in depth knowledge of the various technical aspects of the aircraft manufacturing and delivery process.
 The group has also represented many other clients in the aviation industry.